h-sehee/math308-binary-game/docs/egdd.md

 ## Elevator Pitch

-*A one sentence pitch for your game.
-Pretend that your were pitching your game to a executive going to the elevator.
-You have less than 60 Seconds.
-Check [this resource](http://www.gameacademy.com/perfecting-indie-games-elevator-pitch/) for more information.*
+Schedulsine is a fast-paced, management-style cooking game where you need to run your kitchen like a CPU.
+Just as the OS needs to strategically schedule jobs to run on the CPU, you will need to schedule which dishes to prepare in order to optimize your profit.
+Players will be taught about famous OS job scheduling algorithms by actually implementing them in the context of a Gordon Ramsay-style kitchen environment.
+Once they have the knowledge, they can go on to compete and see who can schedule the best.

 ## Influences (Brief)

 - Overcooked:
 - Medium: Game
 - Explanation: Overcooked perfectly simulates the fast-paced environment of a kitchen brigade.
 Although our game is not focused on the intricacies of cooking, we are influenced by the overall perspective it provides of the entire kitchen situation.
 It provides timers for each ticket, which makes time a primary aspect of the game, similar to how time is a primary aspect of most scheduling algorithms.
 We hope to carry over a similar high-intensity feeling.
 - Cooking Simulator:
 - Medium: Game
 - Explanation: Cooking simulator using some ideas that we would love to implement within our game.
 Some of these include the ticket system, which has all the orders in a very clean, queue-like mechanism.
 They also have a rating system which is satisfying and a direct reflection of the person's performance, which is something we want to mirror in our game regarding runtime or turnaround time performance.
 - Hell’s Kitchen:
 - Medium: Television Series
 - Explanation: Hell’s kitchen is the epitome of the stereotypical fast-paced, high-stress cooking situation.
 While we do not want to make the player feel bad, it would be interesting to include a comically-tough feedback system when a player makes a mistake, simulating Gordon Ramsay’s insults in a SFW and topic relevant manner.
 - Cooking Dash:
 - Medium: Game
 - Explanation: The game opens up with a comical preview of the character and just some insight as to more or less what is happening in the game.
 As the intro ends it opens up with the character taking a position from the comic and letting the person who wants to play know what the character is going to do.
-We would like to implement this in a way to introduce the algorithm required to play out game schedulsine.
+We would like to implement this in a way to introduce the algorithm required to play out game Schedulsine.

 ## Core Gameplay Mechanics (Brief)